 Frish: OK, Ellary, do you have a lasting letter in you?
 Is there somebody you want to write to?

-Come back next week to read more about how to write a Lasting Letter and learn more about Frisch’s work.
+Come back next week for Part Two of our interview and learn more about how to write a Lasting Letter about Frisch’s work.